rananna/back-to-the-future-timecircuits/readme.md

 * **My displays aren't working or are flickering.**
     * Ensure all power connections (5V and GND) are securely connected to **every individual display module**.
 Weak power can cause displays to flicker or not light up at all.
 A 5V/2A power supply is recommended.
-    * For TM1637 displays, double-check that the shared **CLK** pin is connected to all displays and that each display has its own unique **DIO** pin connection as per the wiring table.
-    * For the Adafruit AlphaNum4 (month) displays, verify that the **SDA** and **SCL** lines are correctly connected and that each display has a unique I2C address (0x70, 0x71, and 0x72) set by soldering the jumpers on its back.
+    * Verify that each display has a unique I2C address set via the solder jumpers and that the address in the code matches the physical hardware.
 * **I can't connect to the captive portal, or `timecircuits.local` doesn't work.**
     * After flashing the firmware, the ESP32 will create a temporary WiFi access point named `timecircuits`.
 Connect to this network on your computer or phone.
     * A captive portal window should automatically appear.
 If it doesn't, manually navigate to `http://192.168.4.1` in your browser.